jsardo9/DriverDatabase/README.md

 # Conclusion
 I chose to structure my program with 3 distinct classes, a parser reading the inputs, and JUnit testing framework for the following reasons.
 - Input parser allows for easy addition of commands from an input file.
-- 3 class abstraction allows for easy human comprehensible way to efficiently lookup and access driver information.
+- 3 class abstraction allows for a convenient human comprehensible way to efficiently access and change driver information.
 - Modularity of the program's components allows for easy implementation for testing, readability, organization, and code reusability.
 - Testing dependency for a new build provides assurance for the program's reliability and test reports provide comprehensive outlook of program's performance